 On January 1, 2014, the new Pharmaceutical Act along with its accompanying Pharmaceutical Regulation, came into effect in Manitoba.
 As of January 1, 2014, in order to practice as a pharmacy technician in Manitoba, you must attain the qualifications listed in the regulations and be listed with the College of Pharmacists of Manitoba.

 A pharmacy technician’s scope of practice focuses on the knowledge, skills, and abilities associated with the technical aspects of prescription and patient information, and of product and drug distribution.
 Pharmacy technicians collaborate with pharmacists and other health care providers in providing optimal care to their patients.
 For more information on pharmacy technician scope of practice, please see the Pharmacy Technician Resource Guide.On February 18, 2014, the College of Pharmacists of Manitoba hosted a presentation entitled, Pharmacy Technician Update , to answer questions surrounding pharmacy technician regulation in Manitoba.
 While updated information can be found on our website, the presentation should be viewed by individuals interested in becoming a pharmacy technician in Manitoba.
 This informative presentation can be found under Previously Recorded Programs on www.cphm.ca or by clicking the following link: http://sbrc.tv/1/watch/314.aspx .
+Please note: the accreditation for this program has expired, but can be viewed as a non-accredited learning activity.

 Pathways to Pharmacy Technician Regulation